 At First, Some Doubted I Could Sell

 My career with IBM did not begin in sales.
 I started in the back office.
 We managed the operation and ensured compliance.
 Soft-spoken, introspective and bright individuals comfortable with the details worked here.
-Not the personality of a sales leader.
+Not the typical personality of a sales leader.
 Almost immediately I felt I was in the wrong job.
 I believed my impact would be more significant in sales.
 The company discouraged moves from the back office into sales.
-I decided to build my reputation before making my request.
+I decided to build my reputation and then make my request.
 It felt smart to secure support and enthusiasm within the sales organization.
 When the time came, management agreed.
 They expressed a blend of skepticism and possibility.
 My sales career launched in this light.

 As a VP of Sales in two startups, the bigger picture, challenges, and intangibles draw me in.
 I show up listening to understand before acting.
 Creativity and problem solving bring meaning to me.
 Sensing the ‘why’ behind the ‘what’ sets an orientation for my action and results.

 I lived outside the box at IBM.
 Big clients wanted to buy research technology.
-I recruited and led a team of fifty to design and launch the company process.
-Associating strategic customer goals and rewards to disk drives grew revenue and profits.
-As the sales executive, our unit recast a business into the undisputed market leader.
+I recruited and led a large, cross-functional team to design and launch the company process.
+By linking strategic customer goals and rewards to disk drives, revenue and profits grew.
+As the sales executive, our team recast a declining business into the undisputed market leader.